CUBRID/cubrid-manual/en/admin/config.rst

 **isolation_level**

 **isolation_level** is a parameter used to configure the isolation level of a transaction.
 The higher the isolation level, the less concurrency and the less interruption by other concurrent transactions.
 The **isolation_level** parameter can be configured to an integer value from 1 to 6, which represent isolation levels, or character strings.
 The default value is **TRAN_REP_CLASS_UNCOMMIT_INSTANCE**.
-For details about each isolation level and parameter values, see `Setting Isolation Level <#syntax_syntax_tran_isolation_set_4219>`_ and the following table.
+For details about each isolation level and parameter values, see :ref:`transaction-isolation-level` and the following table.

 +--------------------------------------------------------------------------+-------------------------------------------------------------------------------------------+
 | Isolation Level                                                          | isolation_level Parameter Value                                                           |